-Mount Robson Provincial Park is one of the crown jewels of the Canadian Rocky Mountains, with the highest peak in the Canadian Rockies.
-It’s the second-oldest park in BC’s park system and part of the UNESCO World Heritage designation.
-There are ample wildlife-viewing opportunities, including elk, black bears, grizzly bears, caribou, mountain goats, moose, and over 182 species of birds.
-The park is also home to the Berg Lake Trail, a backcountry hiking trail with a gain of almost 800 m (2,625 ft) in less than 25 km (15 mi).
+Another 30 minutes and you’re in Mount Robson Provincial Park, named after the highest peak in the Canadian Rockies.
+This is the second-oldest park in BC’s parks system, and it’s part of a UNESCO World Heritage Site.
+There are plentiful wildlife-viewing opportunities, including for elk, black bears, grizzly bears, caribou, mountain goats, moose, and 180+ species of birds.
+Mount Robson Provincial Park is also home to the Berg Lake Trail, a gorgeous backcountry hiking trail with a gain of almost 800 m (2,625 ft) in less than 25 km (15 mi).